trigosec/secure-product-model/website/content/governance/scopedefinition/document-where-the-data-is-stored-processed-and-transmitted.md

 governance_category: "scopedefinition"
 ---

-# where data is stored, processed, transmitted
+# Document where the Data is Stored, Processed and Transmitted

 **ID:** `G.ScopeDefinition.Locations`
 **Category:** [Scope Definition](../)